SayakaIsBaka/BeMusicSeeker-installer/README.md

 ## Additions
 - Default table list is loaded from https://darksabun.github.io/table/tablelist.html (as the regular one was also hosted on ribbit.xyz)
 - Added a clarification note about output folders (regular and root), written by AYhaz
+- Replaced URLs for the chart viewer with an alternate one (hosted by myself, available at https://bms-score-viewer.pages.dev)

 ## License
 MIT.
 All rights related to BeMusicSeeker belong to [@rib2bit](https://github.com/rib2bit).